hkpeterpeter/my-team-workflow/README.md

 - [Delete files from Git repository](#delete-files-from-git-repository)

 ## Suggested team workflow
+**centralized workflow + feature branching** should be used for a small dev team
+- Team members should be the contributors with push permission to the centralized repo
 - Keep the master branch as a stable release branch
 - Each team member will create a new feature branch (e.g. feature-XXX)
 - Sync with the master branch and resolve conflicts